Qala (film): Soundtrack

 The music for the film was composed by Amit Trivedi, the background score was composed by Sagar Desai, while guest-composed one song "Udh Jaayega" and lyrics were written by Amitabh Bhattacharya, Swanand Kirkire, Varun Grover and Kausar Munir.
 The teaser of the ghazal, "Phero Na Najariya", was released on 29 August 2022.
 The first single "Ghodey Pe Sawaar" was released on 16 November 2022.
 The second single "Rubaaiyaan" was released on 22 November 2022.
 The third single "Shauq" was released on 24 November 2022.
 The film also included a remake of a popular Kangri folk song, "Amma Puchdi", sung by Sireesha Bhagavatula.

 Marketing and release

 The teaser for the film launched on 24 September 2022, on Netflix, and the trailer of the film was released on 15 November 2022.

 The film had its World Premiere in Goa at the 53rd International Film Festival of India, on 24 November 2022.
 Qala was released on Netflix on 1 December 2022.

 Reception

+Debiparna Chakraborty of MovieWeb wrote, "Anvita Dutt’s 2022 psychological drama Qala holds up a mirror to misogyny through a neo-expressionist lens with its distorted shadows and angles.
+From Amit Trivedi’s music to Siddharth Diwan’s cinematography, Qala weaves a beautiful but harrowing and tragic tale of loss, grief, and desire that starts off in the snowy moors of Shimla and ends in a burnished manor of Calcutta."

+Renuka Vyavahare of The Times of India wrote, "A fictitious period drama about a playback singer, Qala treads an unfamiliar, unspoken path in terms of relationships.
+It looks beyond the obvious to explore the underlying complexities of a mother-daughter equation, a rare sight in Hindi cinema.
+The latter has either overlooked or villainised the conflict for the gallery.
+Qala dares to observe the raw, even ugly insides of a seemingly normalised relationship with heart aching longing and regret at its core."